StaticRevo/GAPT-Weather-Forecasting-System/README.md

 5. Add user account with the following properties: **Username**: 'weatherhost' , **Hostname**: localhost, **Password**: 'weather and ensure that all privelages are ticked

 **Ensure Permissions**
+Note that without this step: The profile picture will not work!
 1. To use the profile picture feature go on command line and type:
 2. chmod 777 /Applications/XAMPP/xamppfiles/htdocs/(ProjectName)/uploads